Sheilatine/plp-webtechnologies-clasroom-july2025-july-2025-final-project-and-deployment-Final-Project-and-Depl/README.md

 Google Maps: Embedded location map

-Setup Instructions
+**Setup Instructions**
-Download Files: Save all provided HTML, CSS, and JS files in the same directory
+Download Files (Clone or fork the repo): Save all provided HTML, CSS, and JS files in the same directory

+Local Development: For extended development, use a code editor like VS Code and a local server

 Open in Browser: Double-click index.html to open the website in your default browser

-Local Development: For extended development, use a code editor like VS Code and a local server

-Find the live site here; https://web-dev-final.netlify.app/
+Find the live site here; **https://web-dev-final.netlify.app/**